nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/collections/_technologies/professional-scrum.md

 ## What is Professional Scrum?

-Professional Scrum is a version of Scrum implemented by professionals for professional companies, in a professional mannor.
+Professional Scrum is a version of Scrum implemented by professionals for professional companies professionally.

 ## First Principals of Scrum